Shahzeb-Kazmi/DSC-Solution-Challenge/README.md

 ## Website

 - Tulba website source code is also included in this repository named Tulba-Website.zip.
-The website has been deployed and is live at tulba.herokuapp.com
+The website has been deployed using Firebase and is live at https://tulba-pk.web.app/

 # Included In The Repo